- Location: Iowa

 If you've lost or misplaced your driver's license, check out our page on Replacing a Lost License for more information about how to request a duplicate license.

-If you are unable to renew your license in person because you are temporarily residing outside the state, you can request a license extension for up to six months by mailing or faxing an Application for Temporary Extension to:
+If you are unable to renew your license in person because you are temporarily residing outside the state, you can request a license extension for up to 6 months by mailing or faxing an Application for Temporary Extension of Motor Vehicle License (Form 430027) to:

 - Office of Driver Services